USPSTF recommends bowel cancer screening for ages 45+

 ANZCA president Dr Lindy Roberts said the guidelines would offer smokers the best chance to avoid life-threatening complications by providing them with support.
-Dr Guy Hingston.
+Associate Professor Guy Hingston.

 Smoking rates in Victoria continue to fall with just 13 per cent of Victorians now smoking regularly and young people turning their back on the habit, new figures show.
 This means less people will have an early demise due to lung cancer, chronic airways disease, heart attack, stroke, etc. etc.